M&A Science Podcast

 Leadership Alignment and GTM Strategy for Successful Deals

-Leadership is often overlooked but extremely important in M&A. Getting alignment early from all leaders will help increase deal success.
-In this interview, Cole Breidenbach, VP, M&A Integration & Strategic Initiatives at Okta, discusses leadership alignment and GTM strategy for successful deals.
+In this episode of the M&A Science Podcast, Cole Breidenbach, former VP, M&A Integration & Strategic Initiatives at Okta, discusses leadership alignment and creating a GTM strategy for successful deals.

 Cole Breidenbach